TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 ## Code contribution

 * Add a feature or change one by opening an issue describing your change.
-This gives the team and community a chance to give feedback before you spend time on something already underway,could be done differently, or should be avoided.
+This gives the team and community a chance to give feedback before you spend time on something already underway,what shhould be done differently, or avoided.
 * Stick to NewPipe's style conventions of [checkStyle](https://github.com/checkstyle/checkstyle).
 It runs each time you build the project.
 * Do not bring non-free software (e.g. binary blobs) into the project.
 Make sure you do not introduce Google libraries.